Your resume is your golden ticket to job interviews.

 Simple and Scannable Design

 Let’s keep it simple.
 Your resume layout should be clean, clear, and easy to scan.
 Hiring managers scroll—they won’t read walls of text.
 Use short, snappy bullet points.
 Space out your sections with enough breathing room.
-Avoid cramming everything together.
 A cluttered resume is a missed opportunity.
 Keep the font size legible—ideally 11 to 12 pt for body text.
-Use subheadings to guide the eye.
+You can use subheadings to guide the eye.
 And skip the paragraphs, as recruiters don’t have time for blocks of text.

 Keep ATS-Friendly Format in Resume